iuscommunity/sphinx_iuscommunity/pages/About.rst

  * Offer more than one major version of software per repo/distro.

 IUS packages the most popular branches of upstream software.
-For example, we currently maintain packages for PHP 5.2, PHP 5.3, MySQL 5.0, MySQL 5.1, etc all within the same repository.
+For example, we currently maintain packages for PHP 5.5, MySQL 5.6, and Python 3.4, all within the same repository.
 This approach allows end users to have more control over the software on their server, without the fuss of maintaining multiple repos.